serlysonam/Data_Base_Management/README.md

 ON cr.crew_no = e.crew_no;

 -- (Using Oracle Apex, design and develop a “front-end interface” (i.e., Forms and Reports), that meets all the requirements from the “inherited” project case.
+I have inherited the Financial Loan Case and developed the front-end interface with oracle Apex.

+-- You can see a Demo of my Working interface here: